roshenreji/CHEF_README/CHEF.md

 chef -v
 ```

-## Connecting workstation with CHEF Server
+# Connecting workstation with CHEF Server
 * Head over to CHEF Manage Server
 * Select the Adminstration Tab
 * On Actions select 'Starter Kit'
 * Download the starter kit on local system
 * UnZip that File
 * Then copy the unzipped File into the workstation
-* Make sure you have the .pem file in the same folder from where u want to copy a file
+* Make sure you have the .pem file in the same folder from where u want to copy the file
+* open cmd in the pwd
 ```
-scp -r -i "awskeypair.pem" chef-repo/ ubuntu@ec2-3-12-36-226.us-east-2.compute.amazonaws.com:~/
+scp -r -i "awskeypair.pem" chef-starter/chef-repo/ ubuntu@ec2-3-12-36-226.us-east-2.compute.amazonaws.com:~/
 ```
 * Copy the .pem file to that folder and make sure the path to be pasted in is correct
 ```